 Take your seats on the Congo River Rapids and ready yourself for a rather wet trip down this majestic river.
-Just try not to get too distracted from the raging torrents by the sights and sounds, else you might brought back to reality with a splash.
+Just try not to get too distracted from the raging torrents by the neighbouring Runaway Mine Train, else you might be brought back to reality with a splash.

 Attraction History